Enhle21/ecommerce_database/README.md

 ---------------------------------------------------------------
 -`ecommerceDB.sql`  -  Creates all the tables for the online store
  -`foreign_keys.sql` -  Adds the links (foreign keys) between tables
--`ecommerce-erd.png` -  A picture that shows how the tables are linked
+-`ecommerce_erd.drawio` -  A picture that shows how the tables are linked

 DATABASE NAME: e'commerce database